-College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Latino Research > Diálogo > Call for Articles
+College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Latino Research > Diálogo > Calls for Articles

 Diálogo journal invites authors to submit manuscripts for a special issue dedicated to Latinx Detective Fiction.
 We are looking for essays exploring the ways in which detective, noir, hardboiled, and mystery narratives add to a range of questions about power in relation to Latinx identities and cultures in the 21st century.
 At the intersections of race, class, gender, sexuality, national identity, and ability, this special issue will feature analyses of works that challenge, rewrite, and sometimes ignore completely the popular scripts of white,